-This solution supports the Distributed Anchor connectivity model and describes Discovery of Edge Application Server at edge relocation due to PDU Session re-anchoring.
-The description includes both, SSC#3 and SSC#2 modes and it is aligned to and complements:
+This solution supports all connectivity models and describes Discovery of Edge Application Server at edge relocation due to PDU Session re-anchoring.
+The description applies to PDU session re-anchoring with SSC#3,d SSC#2 modes and session breakout PDU sessions (with and without co-existence with previous Edge PSA), and it is aligned to and complements:

 - Solution #10 for DNS based Discovery of Edge Application Server for Distributed Anchor connectivity model.